KRA Clarifies Where Mobile Money Monitoring Begins and Where It Stops

 Concerns over mobile money surveillance pushed tax officials to explain how the new compliance model will work

-Speaking during a taxpayer engagement forum in Meru on May 7, Commissioner for Micro and Small Taxpayers George Obell said transfers sent between relatives, friends, and family members do not fall under taxable commercial activity.
+Speaking during a taxpayer forum in Meru on May 7, Commissioner for Micro and Small Taxpayers George Obell said transfers involving family members, friends, and relatives do not fall within taxable commercial activity.

 Go to TECHTRENDSKE.co.ke for more tech and business news from the African continent and across the world.